Phoowainyein/House-Price-Predictor-DjangoApp/README.md

-# industrysoftwareProduction
+# House Price Estimation Software

 This is a Django web application that provides a user-friendly interface for users to upload CSV files containing house features such as number of bedrooms, bathrooms, square footage, and more.
 The application utilizes a machine learning linear regression model to predict the price of a house based on these features.
-With the help of this application, users can easily get an estimate of the price of a house without the need for complex calculations or prior knowledge of machine learning algorithms
+With the help of this application, users can easily get an estimate of the price of a house without the need for complex calculations or prior knowledge of machine learning algorithms.

+## Features
+* Upload CSV file: Users can upload a CSV file containing data to train the house price estimation model.

+* Select fields for training: Users can select fields for training the model from the uploaded CSV file.The software will dynamically show only fields that were in the file.

+* Train model: The model will be trained with the selected fields.

+* Predict house price: Users can input a zip code, square meters, acre size, and the number of bedrooms and bathrooms to get a predicted house price.

+## Usage

+* Upload page: User can upload a valid CSV file that contains house data and price.

+* Train page: Users can select fields for training the model from the uploaded CSV file, and the model will be trained with the selected fields.

+* Predict page: Users can input a zip code, square meters, acre size, and the number of bedrooms and bathrooms to get a predicted house price.

 ## Setup Virtual Environment ##